Felicia Duch, ’18 MOT ’20, is one of only 12 students nationally who have been awarded the Scholarship of Excellen...

 Passionate practitioners who inspire

 Our faculty love what they do — both inside and outside the classroom.
-Many of your professors are practicing clinicians, and they are equally as excited by educating the next generation as they are by the work they do.
+Many of your professors are practicing clinicians, medical imaging professionals and scientists equally as excited about educating the next generation as they are about their work.

-Recognized leaders in the health sciences, they keep up to date with the latest techniques and the ever-evolving health care landscape.
-They are experts in the traditional and non-traditional applications of their field, and are committed to showing students what is possible, not just in theory, but in practice across the country and the globe.
-From medical imaging to physical therapy, health sciences faculty lend their expertise to Central American hospitals and archaeological sites from Mexico to Lithuania — and they do it alongside their dedicated and curious students.
+Active and recognized leaders in the health sciences, they bring knowledge of the latest techniques, standards and the ever-evolving health care landscape.
+They are experts in the traditional and nontraditional applications of their field, and are committed to showing students what is possible, not just in theory, but in practice across the country and the globe.
+From medical imaging to physical therapy, health sciences faculty lend their expertise to Central American hospitals and archaeological sites from Mexico to Lithuania — and they are able to bring dedicated and curious students with them.

 Your professors know that their work makes a difference in the lives of many people.
 They’ll make a profound difference in your life, too.